 because it is hard to get sputum samples from children.

-get this measurement, the healthcare provider tapes a small sensor onto a finger or
+get this measurement, the provider tapes a small sensor onto a finger or toe.
+When

-toe.
-When the machine is on, a small red light can be seen in the sensor.
-The sensor
+the machine is on, a small red light can be seen in the sensor.
+The sensor is painless,

-- Chest CT scan.
+Chest CT scan.
 This test takes images of the structures in the chest.
-It is very rarely done.
+This is done only in cases

 (pleural space).
 Fluid may collect in that area because of the pneumonia.
-This fluid
+This is

 How is pneumonia treated in a child?